MicrosoftDocs/dynamics-365-ai/ai-docs/sales/d365-ai-team-performance.md

 ## Scorecard

-The **Scorecard** tab provides you with an overall picture on the sales metrics of a sales rep across many dimensions.
+The **Scorecard** tab provides you with an overall picture of the sales metrics of a sales rep across many dimensions.
 You can analyze this information and identify whether the sales rep requires appropriate coaching to achieve the sales targets.
 The **Scorecard** tab helps you to answer some basic questions such as:

 - How is the sales rep performing?
 - What are the strengths and weaknesses of the sales rep?
 - Why is this sales rep losing deals?
 - What is coming up in the pipeline of the sales rep and what is at risk?
 - How is this sales rep spending time?
-- Can this sales rep improve performance and selling process?
+- Can this sales rep improve their performance and selling process?

 ### Filters